 The National Institute on Drug Abuse reports that people who use opiate drugs outside of a doctor’s prescription are more likely to consider suicide than those who use the medications properly or not at all.
 The severity of use can be a determining factor of suicidal thoughts.

 In the 2009 National Survey on Drug Use and Health, 37,933 respondents were asked if they thought about suicide or had attempted suicide in the past year.
-The results of a study of their responses found that the”risk for suicidal ideation was greater in those who no longer used prescription opioids, in persistent users, and among nonmedical users who had a prescription opioid disorder compared with users without the disorder.”
+The results of a study of their responses found that the” risk for suicidal ideation was greater in those who no longer used prescription opioids, in persistent users, and among nonmedical users who had a prescription opioid disorder compared with users without the disorder.”
 Researchers also wrote, “The results suggest a need to continue monitoring for suicide risk even among those who have stopped using prescription opioids.”

-The use of stimulant drugs can also increase suicide risks for the people who use them.
-A 2014 study by researchers at the University of Montreal concluded that the use of stimulants such as cocaine and amphetamine is linked with a nearly two-fold of likelihood of suicidal behavior among people who inject the drugs.
+The use of stimulant drugs can also increase suicide risks for people who use them.
+A 2014 study by researchers at the University of Montreal concluded that the use of stimulants such as cocaine and amphetamine is linked with a nearly two-fold of the likelihood of suicidal behavior among people who inject the drugs.

 A news release about the study’s findings says, “At the beginning of the study, nearly six percent of participants had indeed reported a suicide attempt in the previous six months, a dramatically higher rate than the general population.
 During follow-up, 143 participants experienced at least one episode of attempted suicide.
 The researchers found that chronic and occasional use of stimulant drugs such as cocaine and amphetamines was associated with nearly two-fold greater odds of reporting an attempt than the use of other drugs to report a suicide attempt.”

 The news release goes on to say that the researchers did not observe the same positive association with other substances, including opiates.
-Researchers said the differences may be because there are neurobiological, behavioral, and social differences between people who use stimulants and people who use opiates.
+Researchers said the differences maybe because there are neurobiological, behavioral, and social differences between people who use stimulants and people who use opiates.
 They also note that drug treatment programs are often structured around opiates or alcohol and that cocaine addiction treatments are “virtually non-existent.”

 Benzodiazepines (benzos for short), the class of drugs commonly prescribed to treat anxiety and insomnia, may also affect suicide risks, particularly during the withdrawal stage or the rebound symptoms stage.
 Benzodiazepines are powerful drugs that hook people who take them illegally as well as those who have legitimate prescriptions for them.
 According to benzos and suicide research done by Dr. Tyler J. Dodds, M.D., and published on the website of the Benzodiazepine Information Coalition, “discontinuation, reduction in dosage, or missed doses may lead to emergence or exacerbation of these same symptoms,” which are those seen during the rebound or withdrawal stage.
 Dodds wrote, “More research is needed to clarify the safest manner in which to taper benzodiazepines in patients at risk of suicide.”

 Marijuana (cannabis) is another drug that of as harmless because of its availability and acceptance.
 Even the legalization of it in some U.S. states has given the impression that it is not as dangerous as it can be.
 Heavy cannabis smoking, however, has been linked to suicidal ideation or suicidal thoughts.
-These thoughts can include having the idea of killing oneself cross the mind to having a well-thought-out plan.
+These thoughts can include having the idea of killing oneself cross the mind of having a well-thought-out plan.

 Researchers at Louisiana State University found that people who smoke weed daily have more suicidal thoughts than people who use it less frequently.
 Heavy smokers were also found to experience feelings of alienation than non-heavy users.
-The researchers, however, were not certain if the heavy users in the study were self-medicating depression with marijuana, or if the marijuana was causing their .
+The researchers, however, were not certain if the heavy users in the study were self-medicating depression with marijuana, or if the marijuana was causing their depression.

 Just as with many things, people who think about suicide are different and therefore exhibit different warning signs.
 There are common signs and symptoms to look for, but there is always the possibility that some people’s warning signs may look different from what has happened or may not manifest at all.
 The Suicide Awareness Voice of Education shares that these are the warning signs or indicators a person may be in acute danger and may need urgent help.
 They are: